Welcome to our 'Garafia' page.

 In the 1950’s, a series of rock engravings were discovered at this site and these, along with later findings, have proved to be the most important in the Canary Islands.
 The small museum at La Zarza depicts life in Garafia from the 15th century onwards when people lived in caves.
 Alongside there is a circular walk along a wooded path to view the petroglyphs and caves.

-The current church was built between 1651 and 1664 and, with its two naves; it is the only example in La Palma and one of only a few in the Canary Islands.
+The current church was built between 1651 and 1664 and, with its two naves, it is the only one of its type in La Palma and one of only a few in the Canary Islands.
 It has one of the most important Moorish alters in the Canaries.

-Port of Santo Domingo and Port of La Fajana
+The Port of Santo Domingo and Port of La Fajana, Franceses

 There are only two major ports across the whole of the north coast although neither of these is in use any more.
 They do however remain an area of natural beauty and interest.